 - Dry Needling.

 - Surgical release of PF.

 The recovery time for PF can range from 6 to 10 months, with 95% of patients responding to conservative treatment.
-It is important to treat this condition as soon as possible to reduce the prognosis time and prevent increase pain and trauma.
+It is important to treat heel pain as soon as possible to prevent further damage to the fascia.
+Further damage will only result in increase pain and longer healing times.

 Well Heeled Podiatry commonly encounter this type of heel pain and can provide you with an individualised treatment regime to speed up the recovery process.